 As mentioned above, digital advertising is much more precise than more traditional forms of advertising.
 There are a variety of ways that ads are matched with audiences, depending on the type of ad.
 Search ads are targeted to specific search terms.
 Ads can also be matched based on shopping signals, such as audiences who have purchased products related to yours, or indicated interest in the type of product you sell.

 The result of this robust matching ability is that audiences can see ads that are more likely to be relevant for them.
-Reaching relevant audiences boosts the success of your digital ads, and keeps you from spending your budget on serving ads to audiences who wouldn't be interested in your product or service.
+Reaching relevant audiences boosts the success of your digital ads, and keeps you from spending your marketing budget on serving ads to audiences who wouldn't be interested in your product or service.

 Digital advertising metrics